Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 1st line, introduction # greeting

-Use some methodology analysis for the 2nd step
+Use some methodology analysis for the 2nd step.. update

-Kindly find some good insight
+plese change this line #thank you!

 The last one is closing statement, thank you!